jefdaj/cryptoisland/src/posts/2024/10/15/mechanics-of-the-benaloh-challenge/index.md

 The main change I'm proposing is that after submitting the paper ballot, instead of going to a "challenge station" or finishing that on the same scan/submit machine, you scan the QR code and finish the process on your own phone---or laptop, I suppose.

-I know I know, people these days want to shoehorn everything into being an app, and I normally hate it!
+I know I know, everything has to be an app these days.
+I normally hate that!
 But in this case there are some major advantages.

 Now the voter now has a trusted device that can do cryptographic operations on their behalf, which means: